steptr/MIT-License/README.md

 *SCROLL DOWN THE PAGE FOR OTHER LANGUAGE TEXT*

-This repository includes my translation of the open source license "MIT License Expat" from English into Italian.
+This repository includes translations of the open source license "MIT License Expat" from English into the following contributed languages: Indonesian, Italian.

-The English license source file was retrieved on 2014-08-03 from https://en.wikipedia.org/wiki/MIT_License.
+The English license source file was retrieved on (see below for the exact date) from https://en.wikipedia.org/wiki/MIT_License.
+Use Wikipedia's history page to retrieve the actual source version.

 Unless otherwise specified, all files in this repository are available under the Creative Commons Attribution-ShareAlike License CC-A-SA; additional terms may apply.